 - Nosebleeds and/or a stuffy nose

-- Lesions on the body that are not as responsive to touch
+- Lesions on the body that are not responsive to touch

-- Skin lesions lighter than the person’s normal skin color
+- Skin lesions lighter than the person’s normal skin colour

 - Muscle weakness especially in the hands and feet